nilanbais/storingsanalyse-generator/README.md

 A class variable is a variable defined inside a class.
 When making a new instance of this class, this new instance will also contain this variable.

 - **_filepath_dict** - A dictionary with key: value pairs like {*project name*: *filename metafile of given project*}.
+- **_quarters** - A dictionary with key: value pairs like {*quarter name*: *list of corresponding months*}.

 ## Class attributes
 - *metadata*.filepath - The filepath of the file.
 Based on the project name that is parsed when initializing a class instance the filepath can be extracted.
-- *metadata*.filename - The name of the file.
-Set in the same process as *metadata*.filepath (set by a protected module of the class)
 - *metadata*.tijdsregistratie - Information extracted from the contract_info object in the metadata.
+- *metadata*._quarter - Internal storage for remembering the quarter of the analysis that is being executed.
+- *metadata*._year - Internal storage for remembering the year of the analysis that is being executed.
+- *metadata*.unsaved_updated_meta - space to hold the updated metadata before it is saved to longtime storage.

 ## Class modules
 All the module names are presented with an instance of the class named *metadata*.